piko-framework/piko-framework.github.io/docs/getting-started.md

 # Getting Started

-To quickly test or start a new Piko based project, the recommended way is to use the [Piko project skeletton](https://github.com/piko-framework/piko-project).
+To quickly test or to quickly start a new Piko based project, the recommended way is to use the [Piko project skeletton](https://github.com/piko-framework/piko-project).

 ## Piko project skeletton installation